NHSDigital/integration-adaptor-nhais/OPERATING.md

 For outbound, each document is "last updated" when the adaptor processes the inbound RECEP for that transaction.
 For inbound each document is "last updated" after publishing the FHIR message to the inbound GP System message queue.

-The impact is that documents in Cosmos may live slightly longer than those stored in Mongo.
+The impact is that documents in Cosmos may live slightly longer than those stored in MongoDB.

 ## AWS DocumentDB TLS configuration

 AWS DocumentDB uses a private CA certificate and therefore requires a custom keystore to manage the CA certificates effectively.

 To use TLS, it has to be enabled in the DocumentDB instance with the Mongo connection string containing the `tls=true`.
 For more information on TLS configuration in MongoDB see [TLS options for Mongo connection string](https://docs.mongodb.com/manual/reference/connection-string/#tls-options).

 SSH tunneling might require adding the connection string option: `tlsAllowInvalidHostnames=true` (as CA would try to resolve localhost as hostname).
 This option should only be used for local tests as this might create a vulnerability.

 Use of DocumentDB TLS requires java trust store to be provided manually.
 Instructions on how to create trust store can be found here:
 [Connect to Document DB programmatically](https://docs.aws.amazon.com/documentdb/latest/developerguide/connect_programmatically.html#connect_programmatically-tls_enabled)

 To configure custom trust store with AWS CA certificates set the `NHAIS_SSL_TRUST_STORE_URL`